InCuca/vue-standalone-component/README.md

 The generated output in ./dist can be used with node and the browser.

+PS: to build to UMD run `npm run build:umd`

 ### What's Included

 - TODO: Karma for testing